waudbygroup/NMRAnalysis.jl/docs/src/index.md

 # NMRAnalysis.jl

-A Julia package for analysis of biomolecular NMR data, with particular focus on protein dynamics experiments.
+A Julia package for analysis of NMR data, with particular focus on relaxation, diffusion, screening and protein dynamics experiments.

+!!! note
+    This package is under active development and its features and syntax may change.

 ## Overview

 NMRAnalysis.jl provides tools for processing and analyzing various types of NMR experiments commonly used in biomolecular NMR:

 - Relaxation measurements (T1, T2)
 - Heteronuclear NOE